KernelCafe/welcome/README.md

 As of Jan 28, 2021, we've installed our first proof-of-concept public access host: a M1 Mac Mini.
 SSH and VNC access are available, but only via IPv6.

-We are currently working on automated provisioning software for users and operating systems.
+We are currently working on automated provisioning software for users (custom, GitHub-based) and operating systems ([http://tinkerbell.org](tinkerbell)).

 ## Infrastructure, Wave 1 (~Feb 1):